Editorial Integrity - Why you can trust CarInsurance.com

 USA Today Network.
 Her expertise provides readers with practical guidance, helping them make informed choices about their financial and insurance needs.

 Other states’ Department of Motor Vehicles (DMV) vary on if and how they keep a database of car owners’ auto insurance.
-States also differ on how they verify insurance after a traffic violation.
+States differ on how they verify insurance after a traffic violation.

 In most states, an insurance company has to notify the DMV if a person’s insurance policy is lapsed or canceled.
 Many states require you to turn in your license plates when this occurs.

-But it’s never a wise idea to drive without insurance.
+Don’t drive without insurance.
 If you’re in an accident, you’ll be responsible for the damages and injuries you cause to others, plus you can be ticketed for driving without insurance and face other penalties — which range from a fine to jail time, impoundment of your vehicle to the suspension of your license and registration.

 Laura Longero is an insurance expert and Executive Editor at CarInsurance.com, where she specializes in helping consumers navigate the complexities of the financial and insurance industries.
 She has 15 years of experience educating people about finance and car insurance.
 Prior to joining CarInsurance.com, she worked as a reporter and editor at the